 High-Demand Jobs in Technology

 The world increasingly relies on computer technology for getting work done and staying connected, which means professionals in this field often find themselves in high demand.
 One computer-related career even made the top 10 list of most in-demand careers, but there are others with plenty of positions waiting to be filled.
-As an added bonus, many of the jobs in this field come with fairly high salaries.
-If you're wondering what careers are in demand in the high-tech industry, check out this list:
+If you're wondering what careers are in demand in the high-tech industry, check out these examples:

 Computer systems analysts examine a business's information systems and procedures with an eye to helping the company use technology more efficiently and effectively.
 They incorporate new information technology to solve business problems.
 Analysts with a background in business may find better prospects; the health care industry is also looking for computer systems analysts as companies move towards electronic medical records and e-prescribing.

 - Average salary: $91,620

 3. Systems software developer

 Consumer electronics like computers, phones, and tablets don't run without operating systems created by systems software developers.
 As products like appliances and cars require more sophisticated computer systems, these professionals will see growing opportunities.
 Mathematical analysis skills can be helpful in this field.